 Smith, J. M and M. E. Mather.
 2013.
 Beaver dams maintain native fish biodiversity by increasing habitat heterogeneity throughout a low-gradient stream network.
 Freshwater Biology 58: 1523-1538.

 Mather, M. E., D. L. Parrish, J. M. Dettmers.
 2012.
 Now that you have great results, where should you submit your manuscript?
-Pages 121-124, in Writing for Natural Resources Professions (Bruce Vondracek, Cecil Jennings, editors), American Fisheries Society, Bethesda, MD
+Pages 121-124, in Scientific Communication for Natural Resources Professionals (Cecil A. Jennings, Thomas E. Lauer, Bruce Vondracek, editors), American Fisheries Society, Bethesda, MD

 Mather, M.E., H. J. Frank.
 J. M. Smith, R. D. Cormier, R. M. Muth, and J. T. Finn.
 2012.
 Assessing freshwater habitat of adult anadromous alewives at multiple scales: a common challenge for fish and watershed restoration.
 Marine and Coastal Fisheries: Dynamics, Management, and Ecosystem Science, 4:1, 188-200